nicolasluckie/open-webui-tools/README.md

 - Support for various time formats

 **Usage Examples**:
+- **NEW!** "Calculate the time 2 hours from now.
+The current time is 12:55 PM"
+- **NEW!** "What time will it be in 6 hours?
+It is 10:45 AM"
 - "Add 2 hours 30 minutes to now"
 - "Subtract 3 days from tomorrow"
 - "What's the difference between now and tomorrow?"